handsontable/handsontable/docs/next/guides/cell-features/autofill-values.md

 ```
 :::

-## Autofill in vertical direction only with creating new rows
+## Autofill in a vertical direction only and creating new rows

-In this configuration fill handle is restricted to move only vertically.
-Additionally, to adding new rows when it comes to the edge of the table bottom we need change **autoInsertRow** to **true**.
+In this configuration, the fill handle is restricted to move only vertically.
+New rows are automatically added to the bottom of the table by changing `autoInsertRow` to `true`.

 ::: example #example2
 ```js